morganbanet/morganbanet/README.md

 Feel free to take a look around my GitHub profile.
 I have placed my best personal projects in their own repos with all their relevant information, and have pinned them below.

 I am open for work and immediately available.
-If you currently have any open positions, please contact me via the email linked on my profile (on the left), and I will send my CV across. <br><br><br>
+If you currently have any open positions, please contact me via the email linked on my profile and I will send my CV across to you. <br><br><br>